katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 * add -trace option that does not color/clear/fancy output.
 This should make testing the script easier.
 * Make the script testable. (fake docker logs/create/etc..  + -trace option should allow for rappid prototyping.)
 * combine remove script into the main script as --delete.
-* remove the use of --link for connection the database to the odoo docker (deprecated).
-Should use user-defined bridge network. (https://docs.docker.com/network/bridge/)

 COULD
 * Determine default postgres version automatically.